By Byomakesh Biswal, IANS,

 “In the Hindu religion, some rituals are out of bounds for women.
 But here some rituals are performed especially by women.
 The traditional ‘chhera pahanra’ – (sweeping of the chariots) – is performed by men while the female priest of Ambika temple in the town performs some of the rituals,” Mohanty said.

 Another unique feature of the festival is that here coarse grains are used as ‘prasad’ or holy offering following the tribal tradition in this part of the state.
-Another attraction is the jaggery laddoos which are wrapped in a plastic cover and thrown from the chariots for the devotees to catch.
+Another attraction is the jaggery laddoos which are wrapped in plastic covers and thrown from the chariots for the devotees to catch.

 “Orissa should be proud of its tradition where hundreds of women participate in the fair symbolically getting equal privilege as men,” said Pramod Sharma, a devotee from Maharashtra who comes to participate in this festival every year.